U.S. To 'Prod' And 'Cajole' Allies To Stop Doing Business With Iran, Official Says

 "We will be instituting the highest level of economic sanction," the president said Tuesday.
 "Any nation that helps Iran in its quest for nuclear weapons could also be strongly sanctioned by the United States."

-Five other nations — Great Britain, France, Germany, Russia and China — have indicated they plan to remain in the deal.
+Five other nations — the United Kingdom, France, Germany, Russia and China — have indicated they plan to remain in the deal.
 Iran has said it is studying whether it can still reap enough economic benefits to remain in compliance.

-The reluctance of other nations to abandon the pact, under which Iran limits its nuclear activities for a decade or more and agrees to permanent inspections, opens a significant gap between the U.S. and its most vital European allies.
+The reluctance of other nations to abandon the pact, under which Iran will limit its nuclear activities for a decade or more and agree to permanent inspections, opens a significant gap between the U.S. and its most vital European allies.

-One question after President Trump's announcement was how far the U.S. will go in pressuring the allies to follow the president's policies.
+One question after Trump's announcement was how far the U.S. will go in pressuring the allies to follow the president's policies.

 Peek, the deputy assistant secretary of state for Near Eastern affairs, offered the administration's clearest answer yet: "We're certainly going to be pushing and asking and cajoling them to disinvest, absolutely," he said on NPR's Morning Edition.